lumitdreiu/website/content/authors/admin/_index.md

 #email: ""
 ---

-Lucas Keller is a postdoc researcher at the Social Psychology and Motivation Group at the University of Konstanz.
-His research interests include X, Y, and Z. He manages the updating risk blabla, sona, and x.
+I am a postdoc quantitative researcher at the Social Psychology and Motivation Group at the University of Konstanz.
+My research interests include decision-making in uncertain contexts, human motivation, and closing the gap between intention and behavior.
+I manage the [DFG](https://www.dfg.de/en/index.jsp)-funded project Updating Risk and the [sona subject pool of the University of Konstanz](https://uni-konstanz.sona-systems.com/default.aspx?p_language=EN).

-When outside of the office, he likes to X, Y, and Z..
+When outside of the office, I like to video games, sports (mainly 🏈⚽), and writing extensive about me sections.

-{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.
+Here you can {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}download{{< /staticref >}} my resumé as a PDF.